ZGFabian/mmistakes/_posts/2021-05-15-pandas-demo.md

 </table>
 </div>

-So, Turkey had the lowest life expectancy in Europe according to the example dataset.
+Ta da!
+It is **Turkey** that had the lowest life expectancy in Europe according to the example dataset.
-Finally, a quick plot of the results with Pandas-only way (i.e. we shall not use `plotly` module).
+Finally, a quick plot of the results with Pandas-only way (i.e. we shall not use `plotly`'s advanced capabilities).

 ```python
 ax = df2[idx].plot.bar(x='country', y='lifeExp', rot=0)